TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 But wait, there’s more!
 There are also *null* and *unit* types which behave just like 0 and 1 in the integers, with the usual axioms.

 Meet `Void` and `()`, two very special types. `Void` resembles the null set: it has *no concrete values*.
 So how is this type used?
 Well, without any concrete values, its primary utility is in the type level.
-For example, with the [Megaparsec](https://hackage.haskell.org/package/megaparsec) parsing library, we could use `Parsec Void u a` to use the default error component.
+For example, in the [Megaparsec](https://hackage.haskell.org/package/megaparsec) parsing library, `Void` is used in `Parsec Void u a` to indicate a default option.

 `()` is the 0-tuple, the singleton set containing `()` itself.
 (To clarify, “`()`” is both a type and a value, depending on the context.)

 Note: C’s `void` should **not** be confused with Haskell’s `Void`.
 The former is more like `()`, containing only one possible result.

-{.alert-warning}
+{.alert--warning}

 With these funky creatures, we can write isomorphisms such as: